joelstrohmeier/website/src/blog/service-design-and-accessibility.md

 - If someone can't interact with us through one channel (for example mobile app) do we offer accessible alternatives?
 - How might our payment structure create barriers to inclusion - for example, do we penalise someone for smaller regular payments vs yearly.
 Is our call centre phone number free phone or £X per minute?
 - How flexible is our eligibility criteria?
-Do we require fixed address, do we require someone to complete 2-Factor authentication and how might this create technology barriers?
+Do we require fixed address, do we require someone to complete 2-Factor authentication and how might this create barriers?
 - Do the features of our service prevent people from engaging with us if we consider: gender, religion, ethnicity, socio-economic background or disability?
-For example, do you force people to identify their gender in certain ways at any point?
+For example, do you force people to identify their gender in certain ways at any point in your service?

 ## Inaccessible service design: documents